irishgordo/harvester-wiki/Harvester-API-Test.md

 }
 ```

-login using the username and password: `v3-public/localProviders/local?action=login`
+Users can login using the username and password with: `/v3-public/localProviders/local?action=login`

 ```JSON
 {